wp-plugins/codo-player/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

 1. Upload "CodoPlayer" to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Go to "Tools -> Codo Player"

 == Frequently Asked Questions ==

-= How to embed a generated Codo Player snippet
+Q: How to embed a generated Codo Player snippet

-Simply, copy the snippet code generated.
+A: Simply, copy the snippet code generated.
 Go to "Posts -> New/Edit post".
 In an editor select "Text" view, paste the snippet code and save it.
 All ready!

 For more information visit http://codoplayer.com